ASHA offers a variety of membership categories. The eligibility requirements of each category are listed below:

 - age of at least 65 at the time of application, and

-- at least 25 consecutive years of ASHA membership immediately prior to reaching age 65.
+- at least 25 consecutive years or 35 cumulative years of ASHA membership immediately prior to reaching age 65.

 Graduate Student Membership